yarhm0962/dump-bot/README.md

 ## Verification Website

-The bot includes a standalone verification web page that is **self‑contained in a single HTML file** (no external CSS/JS dependencies except Turnstile and the OAuth2 flow).
-The page:
+The verification website is a **single HTML file** with a modern, smooth, and animated experience:

-- Shows a **Login with Discord** button that initiates OAuth2 (using the bot’s `/login` endpoint).
-- After successful login, the user’s profile picture and username appear in the top‑right corner.
-- The Turnstile challenge (ads verification) is displayed **only after login**.
-- On successful Turnstile completion, the **Verify** button becomes active.
+- **Intro Animation** – A realistic lock‑and‑key SVG animation that plays on first visit.
+- **Gender Selection** – Users select their gender (Girl, Gay, Boy).
+The choice is saved in `localStorage` and never asked again.
+- **Cloudflare Turnstile** – The “ads verification” challenge (sitekey included).
+The Verify button is disabled until the challenge is passed and a User ID is entered.
-- Clicking Verify sends a POST to the bot’s `/api/verify` endpoint with the user ID and Turnstile token.
-- The bot validates the Turnstile token and assigns the Verified role.
+- **Verification API** – The page sends a POST request to `/api/verify` with `user_id`, `cf_token`, and `gender`.
+The bot validates the token, assigns the Verified role, and stores the gender in the `verified_users` collection.
-- If the user already has the Verified role, the button is disabled and shows “Already Verified”.
-- The page also shows a **real‑time list** of all verified users (avatars, display names, timestamps) refreshed every 15 seconds.
-- Login status is persisted in `localStorage` so returning users see the dashboard without re‑logging.

-### OAuth2 Flow

-1. User clicks **Login with Discord**.
-2. Redirected to Discord’s OAuth2 authorization page (scope: `identify`).
-3. After authorization, Discord redirects to the bot’s `/callback` endpoint.
-4. The bot exchanges the code for an access token, fetches the user’s ID, username, and avatar, and **automatically assigns the Verified role** (so the user is verified immediately).
-5. The bot redirects back to the website with `?verified=1&user_id=...&username=...&display_name=...&avatar_url=...`.
-6. The website shows the dashboard with the user’s info and the Turnstile challenge (though the role is already assigned, the user can still complete the challenge – but if already verified, the button will be disabled after checking).
+- **Real‑time User List** – The verified users list is refreshed every 15 seconds and shows each user’s avatar, display name, username, verification timestamp, and a gender icon (Girl, Gay, Boy) with distinct colors.

+The website is fully self‑contained – no external dependencies besides the Turnstile script.

 ---